-If you buy a home while I rent and try to build a war chest, after 30 or 40 years I could easily be paying tax on my investments unless I’ve been careful and maxed out my ISA allowances from the start.
+If you buy a home while I instead rent and try to build a war chest, after 30 or 40 years I could easily be paying tax on my investments unless I’ve been careful and maxed out my ISA and SIPP contributions from the start.

-And should you downsize to a smaller property for retirement, the profit you realise is completely untaxed.
+Should you downsize to a smaller property for retirement, the profit you realise is completely untaxed.

-People get very confused about this concept, but trust me, this is what is going on when you buy your own home.
+People get very confused about this concept.
+But trust me, this is what is going on when you buy your own home.